 At a meeting between employers, union and Government officials, held at the Foreign Ministry in Dakar last Friday (May 22) possible solutions to Senegal's unemployment problem were sought.

-At a meeting between employers, union and Government officials, held at the Foreign Ministry in Dakar last Friday (May 22) possible solutions to Senegal's unemployment problem were sought.
+Background: At a meeting between employers, union and Government officials, held at the Foreign Ministry in Dakar last Friday (May 22) possible solutions to Senegal's unemployment problem were sought.
 Four possible solutions were put forward.